JensenNick/huawei_solar_pees/README.md

 ## 3. Installation

-The custom sensors included in the *"Huawei Solar PEES package"* are available for download as two files, intended to be "installed" as a "package".
+The custom sensors included in the *"Huawei Solar PEES package"* are available for download as two files, intended to be "installed" as "packages".
 You can read more about packages in the Home Assistant documentation [Packages](<https://www.home-assistant.io/docs/configuration/packages/>).

 ### 3.1 Package "Installation"